pydantic/pydantic/docs/blog/pydantic-v2.md

 This feature will provide significant addition performance improvements in scenarios like:

-* adding validation to `dataclasses`
+* Adding validation to `dataclasses`
-* validating URL arguments, query strings, headers, etc. in FastAPI
+* Validating URL arguments, query strings, headers, etc. in FastAPI
-* adding validation to `TypedDict`
+* Adding validation to `TypedDict`
-* function argument validation
+* Function argument validation
+* Adding validation to your custom classes, decorators...

-Basically anywhere were you don't care about a traditional model class instance.
+In effect - anywhere where you don't care about a traditional model class instance.

 We'll need to add standalone methods for generating json schema and dumping these objects to JSON etc.